-When a violation of the student standards of conduct is suspected, (refer to the Lenoir Community College Catalog under Student Rights, Responsibilities, and Appeals), the observer should immediately report the individual and the circumstances to the nearest faculty member.
-The faculty member should notify the Dean of Student Services or the Coordinator of Evening/Weekend Programs.
+When a violation of the student standards of conduct is suspected, (refer to Student Rights, Responsibilities, and Appeals), the observer should immediately report the individual and the circumstances to the nearest faculty member.
+The faculty member should notify the Dean of Student Services.
 If a faculty member is unavailable or more urgent assistance is needed from campus security, law enforcement, medical providers or fire fighters contact the Switchboard (ext.
 0).
 The switchboard operator stays in radio contact with security and can be of assistance.
-If the switchboard operator is unavailable, the Vice President of Administrative Services, ext.
+If the switchboard operator is unavailable, the Senior Vice President of Administrative Services, ext.
 350, is also in radio contact with security.

 When telephoning for assistance, certain vital information must be provided.
 The caller should try to remain calm and provide the following information: